Welcome to the Nursing Department at Utica College!

 - The baccalaureate degree programs in nursing at Utica College are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.

-- The master's degree program in nursing and the post-graduate APRN certificate program at Utica College is pursuing initial accreditation by the Commission on Collegiate Nursing Education.
-Applying for accreditation does not guarantee that accreditation will be granted.
+- The master's degree program in nursing and the post-graduate APRN certificate program at Utica College are accredited by the Commission on Collegiate Nursing Education.

 Nursing Program Resources